 In subsequent years no love was lost between Remarque and the Nazis.
 In a tavern skirmish in Berlin in 1932 he and two companions "did rather badly" to some party men.
-Seeing one of these men again in a Paris cafe just before the war gave him the idea for the revenge sequence against Nazi Haake, which sequence against Nazi Haake, which reviewers have praised in "Arch Of
+Seeing one of these men again in a Paris cafe just before the war game him the idea for the revenge sequence against Nazi Haake, which reviewers have praised in "Arch of Triumph."

-Triumph."
 Remarque, a handsome man of 48, who speaks facile, though not idiomatic English, and smokes 20 cigars a day, very nearly was turned aside from his early ambition to write.

-His father, for whom he has a tremendous respect and affection, was a retired naval officer who didn't sympathize with literary leanings.
+His father, fo whom he has a tremendous respect and affection, was a retired naval officer who didn't sympathize with literary leanings.
 He proposed to send the boy on a whaling expedition to the North Pole, which would have consumed about five years of his life and presumably changed his tastes.